mrakgr/The-Spiral-Language/readme.md

         }
 ```

-The `activation` is there to make sure that in the backward step the adjoint is added to and that the adjoint of out multiplies whatever comes out of the function.
+The `activation` is there to make sure that in the backward step the adjoint is added to and that the adjoint of `out` multiplies whatever flows out from the function.

 The above could also be implemented like.